I am a child of God with infinite worth just like you are. I'm also a lifelong member of The Church of Jesus Christ of Latter-day Saints.

-These sacred buildings are dedicated (or set apart) for the Lord's work and provide a place of purity where worthy members of the church are able to perform sacred priesthood ordinances and make sacred covenants (promises) with the Lord that are valid throughout the eternities.
+These sacred buildings are dedicated (or, set apart) for the Lord's work and provide a place of purity where worthy members of the church are able to perform sacred priesthood ordinances and make sacred covenants (promises) with the Lord that are valid throughout the eternities.

-This quiet setting away from the noise and distractions of the world also provides an ideal environment for prayer, worship, communing with the Lord, and seeking personal revelation.
+This quiet setting, away from the noise and distractions of the world, also provides an ideal environment for prayer, worship, communing with the Lord, and seeking personal revelation.

 There is a quick overview of the ordinances performed in the temple below, or if you want more details including a guided tour of the inside of a temple, I highly recommend watching this quick video.

-Virtual Tour of the Rome, Italy Temple (including a description of what happens inside)
+Virtual Tour of the Rome, Italy Temple

 What Ordinances Are Performed In the Temple?

 Below are examples of ordinances performed in temples.
-All of the ordinances performed in the temple are focused on Jesus Christ and returning to the presence of God some day.
+All of the ordinances performed in the temple are focused on Jesus Christ and returning to the presence of God someday.

-- Baptisms for the dead-Jesus Christ taught in John 3:3-5 that baptism is an essential saving ordinance and that none can enter the kingdom of God without it.
+- Baptisms for the dead- Jesus Christ taught in John 3:3-5 that baptism is an essential saving ordinance and that none can enter the kingdom of God without it.
 Because God loves all of his children and wants them all to return to Him, He has provided a way for those who do not receive the gospel during their mortal existence to have the opportunity to receive the gospel in the spirit world and hence have the opportunity to live with Him again in his kingdom.
-In 1 Corinthians 15:29, the apostle Paul taught that the reason we are baptized for the dead is because like Christ, the dead will be resurrected and live again.
+In 1 Corinthians 15:29, the apostle Paul taught that the reason we are baptized for the dead is that, like Christ, the dead will be resurrected and live again.
 Baptisms for the dead are done by the living in proxy of deceased family members.
 This does not force anyone to accept the ordinance of baptism.
-Those in the spirit world who the baptism is performed for are able to choose whether they want to accept or decline the ordinance that has been performed in their behalf.
+Those in the spirit world who the baptism is performed for are able to choose whether they want to accept or decline the ordinance that has been performed on their behalf.

-- The Endowment-An endowment is a gift, and the endowment received in the temple is specifically a sacred gift from God.
+- The Endowment- An endowment is a gift, and the endowment received in the temple is specifically a sacred gift from God.
 Part of the endowment ceremony is an opportunity to make covenants (or promises) such as covenanting to more fully dedicate our lives to God by keeping his commandments, living lives of purity and chastity with no sexual relations outside of marriage, and more fully dedicating ourselves to doing his will.
 There are many gifts received in the endowment ceremony, such as a greater abundance of knowledge regarding God's eternal plan for us.
-Those who receive the endowment also feel increased power to follow Christ, to serve Him and the people around them, and to withstand temptations they may face in their daily lives.
+Those who receive the endowment also feel increased power to follow Christ, serve Him and the people around them, and withstand temptations they may face in their daily lives.
 The endowment ceremony teaches and reminds participants of God's eternal love for all of His Children and His desire to bless all of his children in mortality as well as throughout eternity.